finbourne/luminesce-sdk-csharp/sdk/docs/SqlExecutionApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<SqlExecutionApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<SqlExecutionApi>();
             var query = select ^ from Sys.Field order by 1, 2;  // string | LuminesceSql to Execute (must be one line only)
             var scalarParameters = new Dictionary<string, string>?(); // Dictionary<string, string>? | Json encoded dictionary of key-value pairs for scalar parameter values to use in the sql execution. (optional)